manjymon/UP2019/exercises/01 - Types, Operators and Pure Functions/README.md

 HINT 1: Reuse the function in 01b \
 HINT 2: Try to use the cmath library https://en.cppreference.com/w/cpp/header/cmath

 ### 03b.
-Given 2 3-digit numbers, check if the product of their digits is equal
+Given 2 3-digit positive numbers, check if the product of their digits is equal

 HINT: Write as many functions as needed